murrahjm/jekyll-now/_posts/2017-9-18-Fun-With-Windows-Firewall-pt2.md

         }
 ```

 And that's about it.
-Because we did things the Powershell way we can easily pipe this output to out-gridview, export-csv, etc.  Next up we tackle the rules themselves, applying the same desire for objects to what are essentially netsh commands for backward compatibility.
+Because we did things the PowerShell way we can easily pipe this output to out-gridview, export-csv, etc.  Next up we tackle the rules themselves, applying the same desire for objects to what are essentially netsh commands for backward compatibility.
 Click below if ye dare (or something).

 ## Firewall Cmdlets index